INRIA/scikit-learn-mooc/slides/linear_model.md

 .pull-right[*Not* linearly separable]

 ???

-Linear models work as long as your data could be linearly separable.
+Linear models work well if the classes are linearly separable.

-Otherwise, either we could do feature augmentation (as we will see in an other lesson), or choose a non-linear model.
+But sometimes the best decision boundary to separate classes is not well approximated by a line.

+In such situations, we can either use non-linear models, or do transformations to the data, known as feature augmentation.
+We will cover these in other lessons.

 ---
 .center[